vicnala/meteor-nw-headless-serialport/README.md

 # meteor-nw-headless-serialport

-Meteor with node-webkit as a headless client using serialport
+Meteor with node-webkit as a headless client using serialport.

+I said headless but, by now, you still need an X display to run nw.js.
+The easiest way is to start the graphic system (currently using a Raspberry Pi 2 default display).

 ## What is this?

-Is an approach to run a Meteor app in a headless client an use hardware resources on it, like the serial port.
+Is an approach to run a Meteor app in a client device and use hardware resources on it, like the serial port.

-I like this because I can use hot code push to the devices and manage what they are running at every time.
+I like this because I can use hot code push and manage what devices are running at every time.

 ## What this should be?